SteamOS

-SteamOS is a gaming-focused Linux distribution developed by Valve, based on Arch Linux and incorporating the company's video game storefront, Steam.
-It serves as the operating system for Valve's line of gaming hardware, including the Steam Deck, Steam Machine, and Steam Frame.
-Beginning in 2025, Valve expanded official support to include third-party devices designated as "SteamOS Compatible", such as handhelds like the Lenovo Legion Go and Asus ROG Ally.
-It can also be installed on personal computers without official support.
+SteamOS is a gaming-focused operating system released by Valve that incorporates the company's video game storefront, Steam.
+Based on Arch Linux and built specifically to support Steam, it is the default Linux distribution for Valve's line of gaming hardware, including the Steam Deck, Steam Machine, and Steam Frame.
+Beginning in 2025, Valve expanded official support to include third-party devices designated as "SteamOS Compatible", such as handhelds like the Asus ROG Ally and Lenovo Legion Go.
+It can also be installed on personal computers without official support from Valve.
 The core operating system is free and open-source software, while the Steam client remains proprietary.

 SteamOS was first released in 2013, with versions 1.0 and 2.0 based on Debian and designed primarily as a client for streaming games over a local network from a gaming PC, with limited support for native gameplay.
 Valve promoted the platform as part of a broader effort to expand Linux gaming.
 In 2022, Valve introduced SteamOS 3.0 alongside the launch of the Steam Deck.
-This version transitioned to an Arch Linux base which used a rolling release model that Valve felt was better suited for hardware support.
+This version transitioned to a Arch Linux base which uses a rolling release model that Valve felt was better suited for hardware support.
 It has a dual‑mode interface: a console‑style mode powered by Steam's Big Picture UI, and a KDE Plasma desktop environment for traditional computing use.
 SteamOS 3.0 also incorporates Valve’s Proton compatibility layer, enabling many Windows games to run on Linux.